DeyaniraCF/ComputoDistribuido/Unidad_1/README.md

 """Initial commit flavio
-Whats is a distributed system?
+Title: 1.Whats is a distributed system?
 Centralized system: state stored on a single computer Simpler.
 Easier to understand.